fastforwardlabs/mdff15-meta-learning-report/src/01-intro.md

 As with any other machine learning capability that starts to show promise, there are now libraries and tooling that make meta-learning more accessible.
 Although not entirely production-ready, libraries like [torch-meta](https://github.com/tristandeleu/pytorch-meta), [learn2learn](https://github.com/learnables/learn2learn) and [meta-datasets](https://github.com/google-research/meta-dataset) help handle data, simplify processes when used with popular deep learning frameworks, and help document and benchmark performance on datasets.

-The rest of this article, along with its accompanying code, explores meta-learning, provides insight into how it works, and discusses its implications.
+The rest of this report, along with its accompanying code, explores meta-learning, provides insight into how it works, and discusses its implications.
 We’ll do this using a simple, yet elegant algorithm—Model Agnostic Meta-Learning^[Model Agnostic Meta-learning for Fast Adaptation of Deep Networks (PDF)](https://arxiv.org/pdf/1703.03400.pdf)—applied to a few-shot classification problem, which was proposed a while ago, but continues to provide a good basis for extension and modification even today.